takemaru/graphillion/README.md

 >>> tl.hist(data)
 ```

-The histogram shows that you might turn about 30-50 times on a path in
+The histogram shows that you usually turn a corner 30-50 times on a path.
-most cases.
-However, you also find that it is only five turns on the
+However, you also find that the shortest path involves only five turns,
-shortest path, which is derived by method `min_iter()`, an optimizer
+which is derived by method `min_iter()`, an optimizer
 provided by Graphillion.

 ```python